 Endeavour Energy recognises that there would be small changes in the loss profiles for customers across the network due to changes in the network.
 Since the majority of customers to be connected will be general customers (rather than site specific), the impact of the small change in loss profile for these customers is unlikely to have significant impact on the network wide distribution loss factors that will be applicable to these and other customers.
 These changes are captured as part of the complex annual review of distribution loss factors when more information about customer usage patterns is available.
 Changes in electrical losses have therefore not been modelled for this RIT-D.

 7.4 Scenarios and sensitivities

-The capital and operating cost assumptions for each credible option are summarised in table 6.
+The central scenario parameters and relevant references in the FPAR are summarised in table 6.